MortenBP/GaitKin_neurol_nlreg1d/README.md

 <br>
 This repository contains code and example data associated with the paper:

-Pedersen MB, Simonsen MB, Aagaard P, Rasmussen G, Stengaard A, Holsgaard-Larsen A (in review).
-Quality, kinematics, and self-reported comfort of gait during body weight support in young adults with gait impairments – a cross-sectional study.
+Pedersen MB, Simonsen MB, Aagaard P, Holsgaard-Larsen A. Quality, kinematics, and self-reported comfort of gait during body weight support in young adults with gait impairments - A cross-sectional study.
+Gait Posture.
+2024 Nov 22;116:1-15. doi: 10.1016/j.gaitpost.2024.11.014.

 <img src="https://github.com/user-attachments/assets/a138a053-76d7-454c-a2f1-e7a6dd639441" width="600" height="600" />